-Women’s ODI team rankings will get updated at the end of the each ODI matches played between two teams.
+Women’s ODI team rankings will be updated at the end of each ODI match played between two teams.
 Times of Sports(TOS) listed the top 10 women’s ODI team ranking:

 Women’s ODI Team Rankings

 The Women’s ODI team rankings are updated once the matches between the two teams get over.
-Following are the list of Women’s ODI team rankings.
+Following is the list of Women’s ODI team rankings.

 6 | SL Women | 17 | 1474 | 87 |